 In addition, NCH London will offer a pre‑apprenticeship programme for those from underrepresented groups, for ex‑service returners to work, women in tech and displaced workers.
 There is also an opportunity for those with ServiceNow experience to upskill.
 Depending on their level of experience, credits can be applied to reduce the term of study.

-Employers and prospective students can find out more about NCH at Northeastern’s portfolio of Apprenticeships & Workforce Development programmes here [insert link to live site].
+Employers and prospective students can find out more about NCH at Northeastern’s portfolio of Apprenticeships & Workforce Development programmes here.